Current station data is useful evidence, but a live number is not treated as permission to fly.

 Can a weather station tell me whether I can fly today?

-No. A station can show useful evidence, but it cannot confirm launch, landing, route suitability, pilot availability, or participant fit.
+No. A station can show useful evidence, but it cannot confirm launch, landing, route suitability, pilot capacity, or participant fit.

 Why use the Brajići station here?

 Brajići is a useful ridge reference for the Budva and Bečići coastal flying context.
-It should not be treated as a direct answer for every Montenegro site.
+It should not be treated as a direct answer for every Montenegro flying area.

 What matters most in the station data?

-Wind direction, wind speed, gusts, trend, and freshness usually matter more than a single attractive current number.
+Wind direction, wind speed, gusts, trend, and freshness usually matter more than one reassuring current number.

 What if the station data is old?